shridharkhare/shridharkhare/README.md

 Pronouns: (He/Him)

 ## 🏫 Academics
-🏫 I'm a High School Senior studying at MSAS, Panvel.
+🏫 I'm a First Year Student studying at Pillai College Of Engineering, New Panvel.

-💻 I have taken Computer Science as an Elective Subject.
+💻 I am pursuing Bachelor Of Technology in Computer Engineering.

-🤔 I’m looking for help with preparation for Engineering Entrance exams.
+🤔 I’m looking for help with Web Development and DSA.

 ## 🎨 Activities

 - 🌱 I’m currently learning Front End Web Development.

-- 🎮 I got an opportunity to own and moderate a STEM based Discord Server.

 ## 📊 Stats